matpl2/DEND_CAPSTONE/README.md

 ![alt text](https://github.com/matpl2/DEND_CAPSTONE/blob/main/pictures/inline.jpg)

+## Redshift cluster creation
+For the purpose of this project it is necessary to create Redshift database.
+Database creadentials, and server paths should be stored in dwh.cfg file.
+For my work I have created 2 nodes Redshift instance that run in defalut VPC.
+In such config it was necessary to configure VPC components to get access to Redshift(editing Security group for public access, attaching subnets to IGW).
+Redshift instance used in this excercise:

+ADD PICT

 ## Tables / Views
 Using the song and event datasets, I have created a star schema optimized for queries on song play analysis.
 This includes the following tables.